Enis-B/learning_machines_robobo/README.md

 ## Obstacle avoidance task

-Code for running simulation (train and validation) inside src/dummy_test.py , for real robot in src/hardware_bobo.py In order to run real robot the line "from .hardware import HardwareRobobo" in robobo/__init__.py must be uncommented.
+Code for running simulation (train and validation) inside src/dummy_test.py , for real robot in src/hardware_bobo.py.

 ## Foraging (Collect food)

+Code for running simulation (train and validation) inside src/Collector.py, for real robot in src/collector_hardware.py.

+## Foraging (Collect food, bring to base)

-Code for running simulation (train and validation) inside src/Collector.py, for real robot in src/collector_hardware.py In order to run real robot the line "from .hardware import HardwareRobobo" in robobo/__init__.py must be uncommented.
+Code for running simulation (train and validation) inside src/Forager.py, for real robot in src/Forager_hardware.py.

+## Note to running real robot
+In order to run real robot the line "from .hardware import HardwareRobobo" in robobo/__init__.py must be uncommented.

 # ROS ROBOBO FOR LEARNING MACHINES